5.4 The Behavior of Confidence Intervals

 Example

 The American Community Survey (ACS), part of the United States Census Bureau, conducts a yearly census similar to the one taken every ten years, but with a smaller percentage of participants.
 The most recent survey estimates with 90% confidence that the mean household income in the US falls between $69,720 and $69,922.[1]
-Find the point estimate for mean US household income and the error bound for mean US household income.
+Find the point estimate for mean US household income and the margin of error for mean US household income.

 The average height of young adult males has a normal distribution with standard deviation of 2.5 inches.
 You want to estimate the mean height of students at your university to within one inch with 93% confidence.
 How many male students must you measure?